 What Is a Disease?

 Dopamine is a neurotransmitter that encourages us to seek out basic pleasures like eating, resting, and other enjoyable activities that make us feel good and trigger the release of dopamine in the brain.
-These normal levels of dopamine basically want to ensure we satisfy Maslow’s hierarchy of needs, pushing us to engage in behaviors that keep happy, fulfilled and at the most basic level, alive.
+These normal levels of dopamine basically want to ensure we satisfy Maslow’s hierarchy of needs, pushing us to engage in behaviors that keep us happy, fulfilled and at the most basic level, alive.

 When the rush of dopamine leaves the brain, individuals can feel depressed, anxious and have physical withdrawal symptoms.
 It’s difficult for the brain to replicate that intense level of “pleasure” or “happiness” naturally, thus requiring more of the drug to feel normal.
 This isn’t just a feeling.
 The brain will literally feel as though the only way it can continue to survive is by seeking out more of the substance that has allowed it to feel such massive rushes of pleasure.

-How Addiction Changes the Brain
+How Substance Use Disorders Change the Brain

-There are a number of evidence-based treatment programs, particularly for the disease of opioid addiction that can provide relief of physical withdrawals and cravings.
+There are a number of evidence-based treatment programs, particularly for opioid use disorder, that can provide relief of physical withdrawals and cravings.
 However, to experience long-term recovery, the person will have to continually work on the causes and effects of the disease.
 Particularly because of the profound change to the dopamine structures in the brain.

 Treating the Disease